Prince Konstantin of Hohenlohe-Waldenburg-Schillingsfürst: Involvement at Hofburg

+Personal life

-In 1859 Konstantin married Princess Marie zu Sayn-Wittgenstein (1837–1920) at Weimar.
+On 15 October 1859, Konstantin married Princess Marie zu Sayn-Wittgenstein (1837–1920) at Weimar.
 She was the daughter of Fürstin Carolyne zu Sayn-Wittgenstein (1819–1887) who after her divorce lived with Franz Liszt since 1848 at Weimar.
 In 1861 he bought Palais Dobner-Dobenau in Vienna, and the couple moved in the following year.
 His wife became a sponsor of Vienna's cultural life and a supporter of its social institutions.
 The couple had six children: